certsocietegenerale/fame/docs/modules.rst

 To define a new Preloading Module just create a Python class that inherits from :class:`fame.core.module.PreloadingModule` and implements :func:`fame.core.module.PreloadingModule.preload`.

-These methods should return a boolean indicating if the sample was downloaded successfully.
-If the return value is ``True``, one thing will happen:

-* A tag with the module's name will automatically be added to the analysis.
+If the module was able to successfuly find a sample associated with submitted hash, it should call the `add_preloaded_file` method.
+If this method is not called, the next preloading module will be scheduled.

 For example, the module `virustotal_download` takes a hash and download the sample from VirusTotal.
-If it could not download the sample successfully, it should return ``False`` so that the next preloading module can be scheduled.
-In that case the module should print a log message showing what went wrong.

 Here is the minimal code required for a preloading module::